URBAN FOREST AFTER SCHOOL CLUB

 Urban Forest operate in most weathers, we will only cancel a session if the park's authorities instruct us to do so due to extreme weather conditions.
 This is to ensure the children and members of staff are kept safe at all times.

-Please take into consideration that our site is within a public park therefore we can not lock either entrance gates nor prevent members of the public from accessing our site though do display signage on entrance gates.
+Please take into consideration that our site is within a public park therefore we can not lock either entrance gates nor prevent members of the public from accessing our site though we do display signage on entrance gates.
 All children will be made aware of this within our welcome brief at the start of each session.
 To ensure safety at all times should a member of the public approach the site a member of our staff will introduce themselves and advice the public there is an after school club session taking place within the nature reserve.
 Should the member of the public remain on site but not cause a threat all members of staff will remain vigilant and carry out a constant visual risk assessment.
 In the event the member of the public displays any threat to the children, we will evacuate the area and proceed to a new location within the park.
 We will record and inform the park keepers and Camden council.

 Each of our sessions are designed to promote environmental awareness, stimulate imagination, encourage sustainability, creativity and investigation through activities such as den building and natural art.